Novel Suspects: A True Crime Book Club

 Each kit has 7-10 copies of a book, a discussion guide, author information, and a book sign-out sheet for your club members.
 All of this is packed in a handy New Berlin Public Library canvas tote.

-Use our catalog to search “book club kit” and then filter the results to New Berlin Public Library.
+Use our catalog to search “book club kit.”
+Then, filter the Owning Library to New Berlin Public Library and the Format to Kit.
 You can also take a look at the Browse Book Club Kits section below and see a list of all our titles!

 You can put a kit on hold just like other library items; you will just need a library card from Bridges Library System to do so.
 You may postpone your hold until a future date, if you’d like.
 We recommend activating the hold 7-10 days before you need to pick up the item.